Wayside

 qpc illustration 03

-Wayside Children’s Home, located in Knowsley, Merseyside, is a specialized residential service for up to five young people who present with Autistic Spectrum Disorder (ASD) and/or learning disabilities.
+Wayside Children’s Home, located in Knowsley, Merseyside, is a specialised residential service for up to five young people who present with Autistic Spectrum Disorder (ASD) and/or learning disabilities.
 The home offers a safe and nurturing environment designed to meet the specific needs of each individual, ensuring they receive the care and attention required to thrive.
 A key feature of Wayside is its robust matching process and ongoing group living assessment, which are crucial in ensuring that the group dynamic remains positive and supportive.
 This careful planning allows for a tailored approach that promotes the well-being of all young people, creating an environment where they can develop emotionally, socially, and intellectually.

 Make a Referral